-If parents can’t agree on where the children should be living, then speak to our child custody lawyers about how a court will make a decision about where the children should live.
+When parents can’t agree on where the children should be living, then speak to our child custody lawyers about how a court will make a decision about where the children should live.
 For the court to make this decision, they’ll look at the relevant factors in the Family Law Act to make this decision.